 2.5 Miles, 750 feet elevation gain

 Off of Old Highway 8 along the scenic eastern Columbia River Gorge lies the Catherine Creek Recreation Area, a prime site for wildflowers in spring that also makes for a great — and less crowded — ramble in winter, with sweeping views of the river and beyond.
 The loop trail accesses upper meadows rich in biodiversity, so kids are advised to maintain proper trail etiquette, and are rewarded with sights of an old (as in, millennia) natural basalt arch.
-On a clear day, look for Mount Hood in Oregon.
-Meanwhile, young birders with binoculars can see a variety of species perched, at play, or on the hunt.
 South of the highway there is a shorter, groomed interpretive trail that takes children closer to the water.
+Extend your trip from the Gorge to the Pacific Coast for more family friendly fun.

 Bowl and Pitcher